OliBomby/Mapping_Tools/.github/ISSUE_TEMPLATE/---feature-request.md

 ## Prerequisites
 <!-- replace the space between brackets to an `x` to "check" them -->

-- [ ] I have asked on the [Mapping Tools Discord](https://discord.gg/YfijKN2yjQV) and confirmed that the feature requested does not already exist in Mapping Tools
+- [ ] I have checked the [Trello](https://trello.com/b/iTmmw3eP/mapping-tools) and confirmed that the feature is not already planned

 ## Description
 A clear and concise description of what the feature is